microsoft/finops-toolkit/docs-mslearn/toolkit/bicep-registry/modules.md

 ---
-title: Bicep Registry
+title: Bicep registry
-description: This article summarizes the bicep modules available from the FinOps toolkit.
+description: This article summarizes the Bicep modules available from the FinOps toolkit and provides guidance on how to reference them in your templates.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 10/30/2024
 ms.topic: concept-article
 ms.service: finops
 ms.reviewer: micflan
-#customer intent: As a FinOps user, I want to understand what Bicep Registry modules are available from the FinOps toolkit.
+#customer intent: As a FinOps user, I want to understand what Bicep registry modules are available from the FinOps toolkit.
 ---

 <!-- markdownlint-disable-next-line MD025 -->
-# Bicep Registry modules
+# Bicep registry modules

 Bicep modules developed within the toolkit are published to the [official Bicep Registry](https://azure.github.io/bicep-registry-modules).
-These modules are not included directly in the toolkit release.
+These modules aren't included directly in the toolkit release.

 <br>